Rangers vs. Athletics Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Martin Perez (4-1) will take the mound for the Rangers, his eighth start of the season.
+- Jon Gray (2-1) will take to the mound for the Rangers and make his eighth start of the season.

 |Opponent